gryphonshafer/quizsage/README.md

 To run the QuizSage application, follow the instructions in the `~/app.psgi` file within the project's root directory.

-## Data
+## Material Data

-It's likely you'll want to setup some data for the installation.
+It's likely you'll want to setup some material data for the installation.
 Assuming you are in the QuizSage project root directory you can read the documentation for the tools with the following commands:

-- `./bin/data/obml.pl --man`
+- `./tools/material/obml.pl --man`
-- `./bin/data/material.pl --man`
+- `./tools/material/material.pl --man`
-- `./bin/data/thesaurus.pl --man`
+- `./tools/material/thesaurus.pl --man`

 ----

 ## Tasks

-- Build thesaurus database based on OBML words (Perl: `./bin/data/material.pl`)
-- Build JSON from OBML + thesaurus data (Perl: `./bin/data/thesaurus.pl`)
-- Create queries (Javascript)
+- Bugs in `./tools/material/*`
+    - `select text from word where redirect_id is null and meanings is null limit 1000, 50;`
+    - `select * from verse where text regexp ',[A-z]';`
+- Integrate the `age3` repository (and deprecate)
+- Optimize material JSON (`./tools/material/json.pl`) for use client side in generating queries (see Age3)